mbari78/Ag_Application_AI_Workshop_PES/README.md

 By the end of the workshop, participants will gain a practical understanding of tools and workflows needed to build end-to-end agricultural prediction pipelines.

 ## Setup
 Download and install python https://www.python.org/downloads/ and VS code https://code.visualstudio.com/ in your machine.
 You can create an environment or use the base python environment.
+Please follow [this](https://www.youtube.com/watch?v=cUAK4x_7thA) tutorial if you need.
 Use the following command to install the necessary python packages:
 ```bash
 pip install -r requirements.txt
 ```
 Additionally, follow the below steps for the hands-on session:

 1. Download the weight files from [here](https://eltnmsu-my.sharepoint.com/:f:/g/personal/mabari_nmsu_edu/IgBCUc_ebmWqQbAb513KFaVUAXYb5EEQbrd8nuFKG9Y8m_4?e=qsbc6L) and put them under `dl_yield_prediction\weights`.
 2. Download and install CoppeliaSim from here: [https://www.coppeliarobotics.com/](https://www.coppeliarobotics.com/).
 Select the "Edu" version (registration is optional).